17 Skin Care Tips Dermatologists Follow Themselves

 Bar soaps are a great way to get clean, and no, it’s not bad for skin

 One of the biggest shower dilemma debates is the one between bar soap and body wash.
 While many tend to run away from bar soap due to its bad stigma, any product that includes water (like liquid soap) among its ingredients mandates a preservative, which is packed with drying chemicals and surfactants.
 Bar soap is made with sodium hydroxide, so the formula consists of only soap molecules and moisturizing glycerin.
-Dr. Terrence Keaney, Dove Men+Care expert dermatologist, says, “Bar soaps get a bad rap—and there is a big misconception about them.
+Terrence Keaney, MD, FAAD, a dermatologist in Arlington, Virginia, says, “Bar soaps get a bad rap—and there is a big misconception about them.
 People think they’re dirty and foster germs, but there are no reputable studies that say there’s more bacteria growing on bars.
-I recommend a bar with moisture built in, like the Dove Men+Care Elements Minerals + Sage Bar; with moisture technology already build in, it takes the hassle out of the process.”
+I recommend a bar with moisture built-in… it takes the hassle out of the process.”

 Don’t neglect your dermatologist appointments

 A generally accepted rule of thumb is to schedule a checkup with your primary doctor at least once a year.
-However, the equally important dermatologist appointment often gets overlooked, despite the scary skin cancer stats.
-Considering that one person in the United States dies from melanoma every hour, it might be a wise idea to check in your derm frequently.
-According to Brooke Bair, licensed dermatologist in New York, “Most importantly, I see my dermatologist yearly for a skin exam.
+However, the equally important dermatologist appointment often gets overlooked.
+According to Brooke Bair, DO, licensed dermatologist in New York City, “Most importantly, I see my dermatologist yearly for a skin exam.
 I have a family history of melanoma and I grew up in Florida in a small beach town.
 When I was in high school, the more tan you were the better.
 Now we know more about the dangers of UV radiation and what we can do to protect from the risk of skin cancer, including deadly melanoma.”
 Next, find out the 37 worst pieces of advice dermatologists have ever heard.